wzding/SDC_nanodegree/CarND-MPC-Project/README.md

 ```
 ## Parameter Tuning

 The initial values of N (timestep length) and dt (elapsed duration between timesteps) are 10 and 0.1 respectively.
 The vehicle Immediately got off the road, drove far too the right side of the road.
 I then multiplied -1 to the steering value before sending it to the server.
-I also reduced dt to 0.05 due to the fact that the vehicle moved too much to the right when it made turns.
-A smaller value reduced the changing effect.
-Finally, the cost function parameters were tuned by trail and error.
+The cost function parameters were tuned by trail and error.

 ### Latency